bra-i-am/chat_libraries_test/COMPARISON.md

 #### Personal Score: 8/10

-- Ease of Use: 8/10 -> Much more complex implementation due to the components count with more customizable attributes and manual processes; [example of use](src/chat_components/ChatElements.tsx)
+- Ease of Use: 8/10 -> The available components we can use aren't a lot, but have the main required covered.
+Have good components to compose via props, but it will need the execution of manual processes (creation of `typingIndicator` component and `onChange` listener management, useRef management for submissions, component containers creation); [example of use](src/chat_components/ChatElements.tsx)
 - Customization: 7/10 -> Ambiguous.
-No explicit theming option, but can be added custom classNames to some components
+No explicit theming option, but can be added custom classNames to some components.
 - Documentation: 8.5/10 -> [Complete enough](https://detaysoft.github.io/docs-react-chat-elements/docs/intro/)

 ##### Additional Notes: